migtools/volume-snapshot-mover/docs/design/datamover.md

 Note: We will be supporting VolSync as the default data mover.

-There will be two controllers - DataMoverBackup & DataMoverRestore.
-The DataMoverBackup Controller will be responsible for reconciling DataMoverBackup CR.
-Likewise, DataMoverRestore Controller will watch for DataMoverRestore CR.
+There will be two controllers - VolumeSnapshotBackup & VolumeSnapshotRestore.
+The VolumeSnapshotBackup Controller will be responsible for reconciling VolumeSnapshotBackup CR.
+Likewise, VolumeSnapshotRestore Controller will watch for VolumeSnapshotRestore CR.
 Both of these CRs will have a reference to a DataMoverClass.

 `DataMoverClass` is a cluster scoped Custom Resource that will have details about the data mover.
 The specified mover will be registered in the system by creating the datamoverclass CR, addig a velero plugin that will create the appropriate resources for datamovement of a single datamoverclass and a controller that will reconcile the objects created by the plugin.
 The datamoverclass spec will also include a field (`selector`) to identify the PVCs that would be moved with the given data mover.